wongatron/calendar/15-kramdown.md

           Set the math engine options
 ```

-Yes, it's well documented  - help output shortend :-).
+Yes, it's well documented  - help output shortened :-).
 Welcome to the wonders of kramdown
 and the future of writing structured documents in plain text with formatting conventions.